Colbert highlights Arkansas' voting info

 "Arkansas is one of just 50 states that has been selected to vote in this year's presidential election," the "Late Show with Stephen Colbert" host deadpanned in the opening of the video, which included tips on how to register to vote, how to request an absentee ballot and when early voting opened in Arkansas.

-Arkansas-specific links on how to register to vote and how to request an absentee ballot can be found at BetterKnowABallot.com/AR.
+Arkansas-specific inks on how to register to vote and how to request an absentee ballot can be found at BetterKnowABallot.com/AR.

 Oct.
 5 is the deadline to register to vote in the Nov.
 3 general election.
 Arkansans planning to vote absentee should request an absentee ballot as soon as possible, Colbert said.